Alexandria City High School

-Alexandria City High School (formerly named T. C. Williams High School) is a public high school in the City of Alexandria, Virginia, United States, just outside of Washington, D.C.
-The school has an enrollment of over 4,100 students.
-The high school is located near the geographic center of Alexandria.
-Titans are the school mascot and the school colors are blue, white and red.
+Alexandria City High School (formerly named T. C. Williams High School) is the public high school in the City of Alexandria, Virginia, United States, just outside of Washington, D.C.
+The high school has an enrollment of more than 4,200 students, split across four campuses.
+The primary campus is located near the geographic center of Alexandria on King Street, and the secondary campus is slightly more than a half mile away on Braddock Road.
+Tony the Titan is the school mascot, and the school colors are blue, white, and red.
 The school's football team was the subject of the 2000 film Remember the Titans.

-The school offers numerous Advanced Placement courses for its students.
-Alexandria City HS has an Army Junior ROTC program which participated in President Barack Obama's Inaugural Parade.
+The school, dubbed "A. C." and "ACHS," is organized under an academy model, and students join one of five learning academies centered around an instructional subject.
+The school offers numerous Advanced Placement courses, in addition to dual enrollment classes in partnership with Northern Virginia Community College.

-The ACHS Marching Band travels to competitions up and down the East Coast.
+Standout programs at ACHS include the student-run newspaper, Theogony, which frequently wins state and national awards, and the choir and band, which have each racked up awards up and down the east coast.
+The Army Junior ROTC program participated in President Barack Obama's 2009 Inaugural Parade, and in recent years the volleyball team twice won the state championship.

-The school was originally named after Thomas Chambliss Williams, former superintendent of Alexandria City Public Schools from the 1930s to 1963 and an ardent supporter of racial segregation.
-The school was renamed Alexandria City High School on July 1, 2021, following protests against the school being named after Williams.
+The school was originally named after Thomas Chambliss Williams, the superintendent of Alexandria City Public Schools from 1933 to 1963, who was an ardent supporter of racial segregation.
+The school was renamed Alexandria City High School by an April 8, 2021 local school board vote, following the 2020 peak of the Black Lives Matter social movement and local protests to change the name.